HyunjoJung/sheetlink/README.md

 **SheetLink is an independent, open-source project and is not affiliated with, endorsed by, or sponsored by Microsoft Corporation.**

 "Excel" and "Microsoft Excel" are trademarks of Microsoft Corporation.
 This tool provides functionality to work with Excel file formats (.xlsx, .xls) but is developed and maintained independently.
-All Excel-related file processing is performed using open-source libraries (ClosedXML).
+All Excel-related file processing is performed using open-source libraries (DocumentFormat.OpenXml).

 ## License